 WordPress will save you weeks of time and lots of money.
 You won’t need to design or build any feature or functionality from scratch.

-Blogger hasn’t seen any development from Google for a while.
-The user interface and usability look outdated compared to more modern platforms.
+Blogger platform hasn’t seen any development from Google for a while.
+The user interface and usability look outdated compared to some of the best blogging platforms.

 The plugin and theme options are severely lacking too.
 This fact makes Blogger not the best choice when it comes to long-term sustainability.